-The NAGRA-D does not have transformers on its analog audio outputs.
-This means that if the outputs are to be connected to the inputs of a mixing console (For example so that the four channels can be mixed down to two) then be sure that the inputs to the mixer are set to the LINE position before the connection to the NAGRA-D is made.
-If they are set to the Phantom +48V position then the output OP-Amps of the NAGRA-D will almost certainly be damaged by the d.c. voltage coming from the microphone power supply of the mixer.
+The NAGRA-D II does not have transformers on its analogue audio outputs.
+This means that if the outputs are to be connected to the inputs of a mixing console (For example so that the four channels can be mixed down to two) then be sure that the inputs to the mixer are set to the LINE position before the connection to the NAGRA-D II is made.
+If they are set to the Phantom +48V position then the output OP-Amps of the NAGRA-D II will almost certainly be damaged by the D.C. voltage coming from the microphone power supply of the mixer.